 Communicate: Let your instructor know if you have any injuries, limitations, or concerns so they can work with you.

 Rest: Take a rest when you need a rest.
 You can take shell (also known as child's pose) or hug your knees into your chest as restoration to your body when in need.

 If you are late: Being on time is great, but sometimes life happens.
 If you are late, enter the space quietly and join the class trying to minimize disruption.
 Take a few warm-up movements and then enter the teacher's sequence when you are ready.

 Clean: If you borrowed a mat from the studio, use the cleaning spray and a towel to wipe it down.
 Wipe up any moisture from the floor.
 If you used props, neatly return them.

-Take your belongings: Don't forget to take all of your belongings home with you.However, we do have a lost in found in case you have one of those spacey days.
+Take your belongings: Don't forget to take all of your belongings home with you.However, we do have a lost and found in case you have one of those spacey days.

 What Type of Class Should I Take?

 The first place to start is class descriptions.
 Read these to find classes that appeal to you.
-Then look at class schedules to see when the classes are available.
+Then look at the class schedule to see when the classes are available.
 Each class has a link to the teacher.
 You can read the teacher's bio to understand their training and style.

 If you need advice or have questions, please feel free to contact us and we can help to point you in the right direction.